rchitk23/Netflix-Clone/README.md

 This project is licensed under the [GPL License](./LICENSE) - see the LICENSE file for details.

+## Live Demo

+You can view the live demo of this project at [Netflix Clone](netflix-clone-eosin-tau.vercel.app ).

 # Netflix Clone

 A simple Netflix clone built with HTML, CSS, and JavaScript.